 The symposium, “Justice in the Heartland,” will explore the opioid crisis and other challenges of the changing environment for criminal justice reform in 2018.

 Speakers include: Louis Dekmar, president of the International Association of Chiefs of Police; The Hon.
 Craig Hannah, presiding judge of Buffalo’s Opioid Treatment Court; Leanne Bertsch, president of the Association of State Correctional Administrators; and Eric Gonzalez, Brooklyn (NY) District Attorney.
-A one-time fee of $25 is required for attendance at the on-the-record symposium.
-For a full list of speakers, and to register for the conference, please click here.

 JOHN JAY/H.F.
 GUGGENHEIM & QUATTRONE REPORTING FELLOWS